weld-project/weld/README.md

 To build Weld, you need [Rust 1.20 or higher](http://rust-lang.org) and [LLVM](http://llvm.org) 3.8 or newer.

 To install Rust, follow the steps [here](https://rustup.rs).
-You can verify that Rust was installed correctly on your system by typing `rustc` into your shell.
+You can verify that Rust was installed correctly on your system by typing `rust` into your shell.

 #### MacOS LLVM Installation

-To install LLVM on macOS, first install [Homebrew](https://brew.sh/).
+To install LLVM on macOS, first, install [Homebrew](https://brew.sh/).
 Then:

 ```bash
 $ brew install llvm@3.8
 ```

-Weld's dependencies require `llvm-config`, so you may need to create a symbolic link so the correct `llvm-config` is picked up (note that you might need to add `sudo` at the start of this command):
+Weld's dependencies require `llvm-config`, so you may need to create a symbolic link to the correct `llvm-config` is picked up (note that you might need to add `sudo` at the start of this command):

 ```bash
 $ ln -s /usr/local/bin/llvm-config-3.8 /usr/local/bin/llvm-config